as1ndu/as1ndu/content/post/mitigatting-disease-epidemics-pandemic-bonds.md

 ---
-title : "Mitigatting disease epidemics with pandemic bonds" description : "Can disese epidemics be contained or mitigated using financial instruments?
+title : "Mitigating disease epidemics with pandemic bonds" description : "Can disease epidemics be contained or mitigated using financial instruments?
 In this post, we explore such a possibility." slug : "pandemic-bonds" draft : "true" tags : ["fintech"]